 The Supremes were at Motown Studios in Detroit today in 1964, recording their first #1 hit Where Did Our Love Go?

 John Lennon took his black two-year-old Rolls Royce Phantom V to J.P.
 Fallon Ltd. Coachbuilders in Surrey England today in 1967 to undergo some customization.
 Only 516 Phantom V's were built between '59 and '68, most of them going to the über-wealthy and heads of state like The Queen of England, the Royal Mother, the Shah of Iran, and King Olav of Norway, but John wanted some special touches: A state-of-the-art sound system with both internal and external speakers (so John could heckle bystanders on the microphone), a back seat that converted to a bed, a Sony TV, a small refrigerator, and very rare for the day, a telephone (the number was WEYBRIDGE 46676).
 But what turned the car into a counter-cultural icon was the "psychedelic" paint job (actually copied from a Gypsy wagon), usually credited to the Dutch hippie art collective The Fool, who'd painted Cream's instruments, and though the design was suggested by one of the group's members, it was artist Steve Weaver that did the work.
 It was used extensively by The Beatles until their breakup, and frequently lent to friends including The Rolling Stones, The Moody Blues, and Bob Dylan.
 At one point an elderly woman attacked the car at a crosswalk in London, hitting it with her umbrella shouting "You Swine!
 How dare you do this to a Rolls Royce!".
 John and Yoko had it shipped to New York in 1970, but largely stopped using it, and in '77 John donated it to a museum there for a $225,000 tax credit from the I.R.S.
-That museum auctioned it off in '85 and it was bought by the owner of Ripley's Believe It Or Not! museum for $2,229,000, who two years later donated it to the Canadian province of British Columbia who transferred ownership to the Royal British Columbia Museum in Victoria, where they sometimes display it in the lobby but more often than not have it languishing in a warehouse or periodically loan it to other museums around the world, and don't seem to appreciate it much at all...your This Day In Classic Rock scribe has been to the museum many times, and they've never had it displayed.
+That museum auctioned it off in '85 and it was bought by the owner of Ripley's Believe It Or Not! museum for $2,229,000, who two years later donated it to the Canadian province of British Columbia who transferred ownership to the Royal British Columbia Museum in Victoria, where they sometimes display it in the lobby but more often than not have it languishing in a warehouse or periodically loan it to other museums around the world, and don't seem to appreciate it much at all...your This Day In Classic Rock scribe has been to the museum many times, and they've never had it displayed, though Danny Bonaduce visited recently and got some Smokin' Hot Beaver Shots with it and Sarah's furry little friend.

 Paul McCartney and Wings first single Give Ireland Back to the Irish peaked at #16 on the British charts today in 1972, despite being banned from all British radio stations.
 Paul had written it after the January 30th "Bloody Sunday" massacre of 26 unarmed-but-rock-throwing protesters in Derry, Northern Ireland by the British Army.